 Some of the country’s greatest literary talents lived, worked and were inspired by locations in the Northeast.
 Fortunately for book lovers, many of these historic destinations have been preserved or restored and are open to the public.
-Here are a few literature-themed locales worthy of a visit.
+Here are a few literature-themed road trip ideas for your next adventure.

 Just 30 miles north of New York City sits the town of Sleepy Hollow, whose namesake cemetery is cited as the resting place of the Headless Horseman in Washington Irving’s “The Legend of Sleepy Hollow.”
 Irving spent the last 25 years of his life living just south of Sleepy Hollow in the town of Tarrytown.
 He is buried in Sleepy Hollow Cemetery along with numerous other famed individuals including Elizabeth Arden, Andrew Carnegie and William Rockefeller.
 Visitors can take guided tours of the cemetery during the day or evening.
 Irving’s restored estate, Sunnyside, is also open to the public in nearby Irvington.
 The home is filled with the author’s possessions, including his books and writing desks.

 Mark Twain may be one of the most famous Missourians in history, but he spent many years of his life living in Hartford.
 The author and his family moved to Connecticut in 1871.
 Three years later, they moved into their newly constructed house, where they would live until 1891.
 Twain wrote many of his most famous books during this time, including “The Adventures of Tom Sawyer,” “Adventures of Huckleberry Finn” and “A Connecticut Yankee in King Arthur’s Court.”
 The house is available to see through guided tours and also hosts a variety of programs and events.
 A great destination to add to your literature-themed road trip.